View Requirements

 • May not be an English as a Second Language (ESL) course

-Biochemistry, Genetics, Cell Biology, Human Anatomy & Physiology, Microbiology, Calculus 1, Biometrics, Psychology & Conversational Spanish (not required but highly recommended)
+• Biochemistry, Genetics, Cell Biology, Human Anatomy & Physiology, Microbiology, Calculus 1, Biometrics, Psychology & Conversational Spanish

-If you’d like to find out whether the courses you’ve taken or plan to take will satisfy WesternU’s DMD prerequisites you can search the prerequisite database by institution.
+Not sure if your course qualifies?
+If you’d like to find out whether the courses you’ve taken or plan to take will satisfy WesternU’s DMD prerequisites you may search the prerequisite database by institution.

 Minimum 90 semester or 135 quarter units of undergraduate/graduate coursework